mtuncbilek95/MAGE/README.md

 ![example event parameter](https://github.com/mtuncbilek95/MAGE/actions/workflows/windows-build.yml/badge.svg)
 # M.A.G.E

-## NOTES ON PROJECT
-- Project continuously gets rework on Graphics Implementation.
-Because I'm trying new things.
-If you want results please check older commits.
+Modern & Advanced Graphics Engine
+## GOOD TO KNOW WHILE WORKING

+- The Engine is written in C++20 and uses Vulkan API `v1.3.290.0` for rendering (Will support DX12 in future).
 - Current version is using vulkan.hpp
-- I can change anything at anytime.
-Which means I can always start working from scratch on master.
-So I don't care what you think.
-I'm trying to learn.
-- Tried descriptor buffers.
-And its gonna take a long time to find a good implementation for it on general usage.
 - I have my own memory allocator design.
 It has issues but mostly its working fine with a little bit over allocation.
-But I will try to fix those on packaging since editor side has quite unexpected behaviours.

-Modern & Advanced Graphics Engine
-## GOOD TO KNOW WHILE WORKING

-- The Engine is written in C++20 and uses Vulkan API `v1.3.290.0` for rendering (Will support DX12 in future).
 - The Engine is still in development and not ready for production.
-- While running build generator for cmake, you will see a part where the cmake shows the excluded files.
-When working with Linux the excluded files needs to belong Win32API and vice versa.
-This has been added to CMake with the aim of reducing macro controllers and boosting the compilation speed. **Edit:** It is still there but it's not that important anymore.
-Because I literally deep dived into not having layers on platform specific implementations.
-Couple things are still there for this excluding purpose but most of them are gone.

 ## IMPLEMENTED FEATURES
 - [x] Unit Test Environment (Catch2)
 - [x] Win32 Platform
 - [ ] Linux Platform
 - [x] Vulkan Implementation
-- [ ] Job System for multi-thread behaviour
+- [x] Job System for multi-thread behaviour
 - [x] Runtime Shader Compiler
 - [x] Custom Memory Allocator
 - [ ] JSON Serialization
-- [ ] Encryption
 - [ ] Resource Control Mechanism
 - [ ] Entity Component System
 - [ ] Editor Integration with ImGui